csstools/postcss-plugins/README.md

 You can keep track of our current efforts on the [PostCSS Preset Env Project] and also read announcements on the [project's discussions][discussions].

-### ⚠️ PostCSS Preset Env 8 ⚠️

-We're currently working on a major version upgrade for PostCSS Preset Env.
-Sadly, major version implies breaking changes.

-We've decided to keep the work on a separate branch, so we can keep updating the plugins and/or `postcss-preset-env` for any bugfixes.
-We know this can be confusing since you might see new major versions coming up on NPM but the code and CHANGELOG does not reflect what you're seeing.

-You can navigate the repo on the [V8 working branch](https://github.com/csstools/postcss-plugins/tree/postcss-preset-env--v8).
-If you're not finding code for a new version you will probably find it there!

-You can also read about PostCSS Preset Env 8 [in our wiki](https://github.com/csstools/postcss-plugins/wiki/PostCSS-Preset-Env-8).
-If you're curious to know why things are changing and what is changing we hope we've portrayed that information there.

-We would also appreciate if you tested the new versions and/or the alphas we keep releasing.
-If you find any bug or any docs that aren't clear we would appreciate even more if you could let us know!

 ## Contributing

 Thanks for being willing to contribute!
 Please read our [contributing guide]!